 If you or a loved one has taken Zantac and developed cancer as a result, you deserve compensation.
 The Zantac lawyers at Babin Law Firm have years of experience representing Columbus, Ohio clients in product defect and personal injury cases.
-Read on to find out how they can help.
+Read on to find out how they may be able to help.

 When you take medication, you expect it to provide beneficial results that help relieve your condition.
 Unfortunately, they can sometimes have unwanted – and unlisted – side effects of which consumers were not fully warned.

 Many companies do not do the required amount of testing or simply misrepresent results to push their product through, even if they are aware it may be unsafe.
 The FDA is too busy to do its own testing on each product, providing the opportunity for companies to get away with this type of activity.
 As a result, medications go on the market that may cause health conditions that make the user worse off than they were when they first sought treatment.

 Zantac is a heartburn medication that first came out in 1981.
 It has recently been found to have unsafe levels of nitrosodimethylamine (NDMA), a material classified as a possible carcinogen (cancer causing agent).

 Zantac was introduced by Glaxo Holdings (now GlaxoSmithKline) as a competitor to the successful ulcer medication Tagamet.
 It hit the market in Britain and Italy in 1981 and obtained FDA approval to be sold in the United States in 1983.

 By 1988, Zantac was one of the world’s best-selling drugs and one of the first to reach a billion dollars in sales.